Council actions

 READ AND FILED

-Council action without a posted tally.
+Other recorded action without a published tally.

 The city is considering buying a piece of land at 8800 Tinicum Boulevard, which could be used for various purposes.
-This purchase would be made by the Department of Aviation on behalf of the city.
-The land acquisition could affect nearby residents and businesses.

 April 28, 2026 TO THE PRESIDENT AND MEMBERS OF THE COUNCIL OF THE CITY OF PHILADELPHIA: I am submitting herewith for the consideration of your Honorable Body the following proposed Ordinance: AN ORDINANCE Authorizing the Director of the Department of Aviation to acquire, on behalf of the City, fee simple title or a lesser interest by purchase, amicable negotiation, dedication, donation, condemnation, agreement in lieu of condemnation or otherwise, in and to all or portions of a certain parcel of land known as 8800 Tinicum Boulevard in Philadelphia County, under certain terms and conditions.
 I hereby recommend your favorable consideration of this proposed Ordinance.
 Respectfully, Cherelle L. Parker Mayor